 1) Can we link the Introduction to Visualising Spatial Data in R from the book website?

-Yes
+Yes – this has be done in the references.

 2) Are there any web links to material for visualising raster data?

 We would recommend this vignette: http://cran.r-project.org/web/packages/raster/vignettes/Raster.pdf